hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

   - Build markdown nodes for all [`RichText`](https://graphcms.com/docs/reference/fields/rich-text) fields in your GraphCMS schema.
 [Learn more](#using-markdown-nodes).

+- `fragmentsPath` _String_ (default value: `graphcms-fragments`)

+  - The local project path where generated query fragments are saved.
+This is relative to your current working directory.

 ## Downloading local image assets

 This source plugin provides the option to download and cache GraphCMS assets in your Gatsby project.
 This enables you to use [`gatsby-image`](https://www.gatsbyjs.org/packages/gatsby-image), for image loading optimizations, with your GraphCMS image assets.